 Negotiating Sales Tax

 If you sell a product to an art collector and negotiate the price, sales tax may be part of that negotiation conversation.
 This has happened to me when I have worked with galleries.
-The gallery negotiated removing the sales tax from the total and the buyer agreed to buy two paintings.
+The gallery negotiated to remove the sales tax from the total and the buyer agreed to buy two paintings.
 Regardless of charging the customer the tax, that amount is still due whether the customer pays it or not.
-If sales tax becomes negotiation point during a sale, you will be required to cover the cost of the sales tax.
+If sales tax becomes a negotiation point during a sale, you will be required to cover the cost of the sales tax.
 When working with a gallery or third party, you will need to get clear on who owes that tax.

 Determining Your Tax Rates